-This is my go-to pie crust recipe when baking.
+This is my go-to easy pie crust recipe when baking.
 Making your pie crust from scratch is a lot easier than you might think.
 Today I’m going to break it down for you so you can make your own at home this year.
-Some of my favorite types of pie to make with it are razzleberry pie, pumpkin pie and homemade chicken pot pie.

-This pie crust has a great flaky crust that turns out a little crisp on the outside but soft in the center.
-It’s so yummy and perfect with just about any filling.
-It’s also a lot easier than you think to make your own pie crust.
+This pie crust has a flaky crust that turns out a little crisp on the outside but soft in the center.
+It’s perfect with just about any filling including razzleberry pie, pumpkin pie and homemade chicken pot pie.

 Ingredients